 Estate Planning Tips

-- Estate planning can be a challenge and bad decisions can be costly.
-To help, we published a guide on the five estate planning mistakes you can’t afford to make.
+- Estate planning can be a challenge, and bad decisions can be costly.
+To help, check out SmartAsset’s comprehensive guide on the five estate planning mistakes you can’t afford to make.

 Photo credit: ©iStock.com/jacoblund, ©iStock.com/scyther5 ©iStock.com/pondsaksit